buzzkc/docker-dust-collection/README.md

 - Node-RED — Visual automation and logic flows
 - ESPHome — Device management and firmware for ESP devices
 - EMQX MQTT Broker — MQTT messaging server
-- MQTTX Web — Web-based MQTT client
+- MQTT Explorer Web — Web-based MQTT client
 - Dashboard (NGINX) — Simple homepage with links to all services

 Specifically the environment is for controlling a dust collection system I run from ESP devices setup from ESPHome.